NathanRaki/MusicBot/README.md

 (You can change these in the logger.py file)

 ## How to use :
 You are supposed to have three txt files :
 -> An accounts file that contains your Napster accounts credentials in this format : mail:password
--> A proxies file with proxies ip and port for each Napster account : ip:port[username:password]
+-> A proxies file with proxies ip and port for each Napster account : ip:port[:username:password]
 -> An urls file with the musics you want to stream
+Once you've entered these files in the application, just hit Start and the bot begins his magic.